PEtab-dev/petab_sciml/doc/format.rst

    **For developers: Respect memory order**.
-Tools supporting the SciML extension should, for computational efficiency, reorder input data and potential layer parameter arrays to match the memory ordering of the target language.
+Tools supporting the SciML extension should, for computational efficiency, reorder input data and potential layer parameter arrays to match the indexing and memory ordering of the target language.
 For example, PEtab.jl converts input data to follow Julia based indexing.
+Use the ``perm`` field of array data files to specify your chosen memory ordering.

 .. tip::